 In addition to meeting basic needs of food and shelter, the new center offers dental and medical care assistance and access to mental health services on-site.
 Youth self-sufficiency is also provided through educational, counseling, housing and employment services to help youth gain stability to avoid becoming homeless adults.

 Salt Lake County Downtown Public Health Clinic

 Salt Lake County's newly constructed public health clinic is a two-story building which provides over 50,000 square feet of modern, efficient and attractive clinic and office space.
-The new facility is home for the following essential health services: Epidemiology; HIV; Immunizations; Infectious Disease; Medicaid; STD; Tuberculosis; Vital Records and WIC.
+The new facility is home to the following essential health services: Epidemiology; HIV; Immunizations; Infectious Disease; Medicaid; STD; Tuberculosis; Vital Records and WIC.

 The new flagship facility also houses Community Health Centers, Inc. (CHC), a nonprofit federally qualified health clinic, with 99% of their clients below 200% of the federal poverty level.
 The co-location of the Public Health Center and CHC services in one central facility is key to providing convenient, accessible resources to the low income and uninsured members of the community.

 Neighborhood House has more than 125 years' legacy of nurturing and educating at-risk children and helping families with aging and disabled adults.
 Services offered are on a sliding scale and provide vital support for low-income families.
 The families of children served are 81% ethnically diverse, 94% in poverty, and 6% homeless.
 The adults served are 15% ethnically diverse and 68% are below the median income level.